Taking appointments and scheduling is an integral part of many small and large businesses.

 Where Setmore beats Calendly:

 Price is a big reason why I like Setmore so much.
-The free plan comes with 4 user accounts or for $25/month you’ll be able to have up to 20 user accounts.
-When you consider that Calendly charges $10/month per user, Setmore is a much more economical option for larger teams.
+The free plan comes with 4 user accounts, or for $12/user/month, you’ll be able to sync your calendars and send SMS reminders.
+If you have more than 3 users, the cost per user decreases to $9/month.
+When you consider that Calendly charges $10/month per user, Setmore is a slightly more economical option for larger teams.

 In fact, Setmore’s free plan is pretty generous all round, offering unlimited appointments, automated emails and payment processing via Square.